Apocalypse Tapestry: Description and style

 The tapestry was made in six sections, each 78 ft wide by 20 ft high, comprising 90 different scenes.
 Each scene had a red or blue background, alternating between the sections.
 They would have taken considerable effort to produce, with between 50 and 84 person-years of effort required by the weaving teams.
-Only 71 of the original 90 scenes survive today.
+Only 71 of the original 90 scenes survive.
 The tapestry is dominated by blue, red and ivory coloured threads, supported by orange and green colours, with gilt and silver woven into the wool and silk.
 These colours are now considerably faded on the front of the tapestry but were originally similar to the deep and vibrant hues seen on the back of the tapestry panels.

 Jean Bondol's design follows the Franco-Flemish school of tapestry design, with rich, realist, fluid images placed into a simple, clear structure through the course of the tapestry.
 As a result, the angels and monsters are depicted with considerable energy and colour, the impact reinforced by the sheer size of the tapestry, which allows them to be portrayed slightly larger than life-size.
 Various approaches are taken in the tapestry to interpreting the allegorical language used by St John in his original text; in particular, the tapestry takes an unusual approach to portraying the Fourth Horseman of the Apocalypse, Death.
 The depiction of Death in this tapestry follows the style then becoming popular in England: he is represented as a decaying corpse, rather than the more common 14th century portrayal of Death as a conventional, living person.